probmods/ppaml2016/chapters/5-data.md

 You show this analysis to your friend.
 She is unconvinced by your analysis.
 She says that GrubWatch gets a lot of *accidental* traffic, because visitors are often interested in a different site **GrubMatch**, the slightly more popular dating website based on common food preferences.
 She says that dozens of visitors visit and leave your website within a few seconds, after they realize they're not at GrubMatch.
 She says these people are contaminating the data.

+This inspires you to create a build a new model, trying to account for this contamination.
 ~~~~
 ////fold:
 var foreach = function(lst, fn) {